Thavarshan/secret-loader/README.md

    ```

    - Use the `ssm:` prefix for AWS SSM Parameter Store secrets.
-   - Use the `cf:` prefix for AWS CloudFormation outputs.
+   - Use the `cf:` prefix for AWS CloudFormation stack outputs.

 2. **Run the script** to load the secrets: